-- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the proposed Scheme not materialise, from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies will be applied to Pollagh Bog.
+- Seek formal approval of the enhanced plan from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (the proposed PCAS) will be applied to Pollagh Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See Figure 9.1 for an indicative view of the application of different rehabilitation methodologies). - Carry out a drainage management appraisal of the proposed enhanced rehabilitation measures. - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible.
-There are no known archaeological features at this bog (Appendix IX); - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
-A known right of way exists along across one of the Bord na Móna margins. - It is proposed to undertake several different rehabilitation methodologies at Pollagh Bog (See Figure 9.1).
+(See map for an indicative view of the application of different rehabilitation methodologies); - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures; - Carry out a review of known archaeology and an archaeological impact assessment of the proposed rehabilitation.
+Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible;